 Dean Garza holds a Bachelor's degree from Columbia University, a Master of Arts in Higher Education from Teachers College, and a Doctorate of Education from the University of Pennsylvania.
 Prior to SIPA, he worked as Senior Assistant Director of Financial Aid at Columbia College and also as Assistant Dean and Director of Admission and Financial Aid at Columbia's Mailman School of Public Health.

 Dean Waysome holds a Bachelor of Arts in International Relations from Elmira College and a Master of Arts in International Education from Columbia University, Teachers College.
-She is originally from the Caribbean (the Bahamas) and has lived in New York City for many years.
+She is originally from the Caribbean and has lived in New York City for many years.

 Areas of Responsibility: SIPA Assistantships, Housing liaison, Student Affairs.